Bingwen-Hu/hackaway/projects/edu/catalog.md

 16. argparse
 17. collections.Counter
 18. collections.Defaultdict
+19. re
-19. time
+20. time
-20. datetime
+21. datetime
-21. math
+22. math
-22. random
+23. random
-23. uuid
+24. uuid
-24. decorator
+25. decorator
-25. generator
+26. generator
-26. magical method
+27. magical method
-27. functools
+28. functools
-28. itertools
+29. itertools
-29. What you can do?
+30. What you can do?
-30. NeXT: the awesome list and recommendation
+31. NeXT: the awesome list and recommendation

 ## Eatable Third Party